-However, not just that, according to another study, before the menopause and during the menopause transition, women experience a decrease in the density of their hair along with a decrease in its diameter.
+However, not just that, according to another 2013 Maturitas study, before menopause and during the menopause transition, women experience a decrease in the density of their hair along with a decrease in its diameter.

-However, you cannot always blame hair loss during menopause on hormonal changes as there might be some other reasons.
+However, you cannot always blame hair loss during menopause on hormonal changes, as there might be some other reasons.
 If you’re experiencing a stressful event in your life, you might end up losing your hair.

 If you’re suffering from an illness (perceived as stress by the body), that or the medicines that you’re taking for its cure can lead you to lose your hair.

 The hair loss itself can cause you to stress out a lot and lose hair as a result.
 Many women experience a loss in self-esteem and confidence due to hair fall.

 Therefore, do not try to be your own doctor.
 Make sure that you get yourself tested and examined by a professional doctor.

 Around two-thirds of women lose their hair after menopause.
 Less than 45% of women end up with a full head of hair throughout their lifetime, according to one 2007 research in Clinical Interventions in Aging.